Will You Join Us at AIAA AVIATION Forum 2025? - Las Vegas July 21-25!

 One of the hallmarks of the event is its deep technical exchange.
 With nearly 1,300 technical papers presented by researchers, students, and industry experts—and awards given for the best student-led presentations—the forum is a breeding ground for fresh thinking and actionable breakthroughs.

-Bringing together over 75 aerospace exhibitors in a focused, high-impact environment, the show is a prime opportunity for engineers, program leaders, and innovators to connect and explore the technologies shaping the future of flight and space exploration.
+Bringing together over 75 aerospace exhibitors in a focused, high-impact environment, the show is a prime opportunity for engineers, program leaders, and innovators to connect and explore the technologies shaping the future of flight and space exploration with computing systems built for demanding environments.

 Conference Spotlight: A Glimpse of Key Topics